5.7 IR Detector Characteristics and Performance

 5.7.1 Quantum Efficiency

 Figure 5.25: QE curve of the WFC3/IR detector from ground-based Goddard DCL measurements (solid).
-The total system throughput of the IR detector was measured on-orbit in SMOV4 (2009) to be higher than ground tests by up to 20%, and the dashed curve shows the QE under the assumption that this entire gain is due to the QE.
+The total system throughput of the IR detector was measured on-orbit in SMOV4 (2009) to be higher than ground tests.
+The dashed curve shows the in-flight system throughput under the assumption that the entire observed gain is due to the QE.
 In reality, some fraction of this gain must reside in other HST and/or instrument components.
+This plot has been updated to use the latest version of the SMOV4 in-flight QE correction.

 5.7.2 Dark Current